So you need to know how to plan an RV trip? And why the hell not? RV road trips are the best!

 There are a couple of things you can do to make your RV road trip smoother.
 One is to key yourself in on how to drive an RV safely.
 Two is to make sure that it (and you) is insured!

-Obviously, your RV is going to need insurance, but make sure your person is insured too!
+Obviously, your RV is going to need insurance, but please consider making sure your person is insured too!
 Travelling without insurance could be risky.
-Presenting The Broke Backpacker’s go-to insurer—World Nomads Travel Insurance!
+Presenting The Broke Backpacker’s go-to insurer – World Nomads Travel Insurance!